msergenergen/KafkaCaseProject/README.md

 # Spring Boot with Kafka Example

 This Project covers how to use Spring Boot with Spring Kafka to Publish JSON/String message to a Kafka topic.
+You can find more information from Wiki Page.

 ## Start Zookeeper
 - `bin/zookeeper-server-start.sh config/zookeeper.properties`